custom-components/pyscript/docs/reference.rst

 - ``trigger_type`` is set to “mqtt”
 - ``topic`` is set to the topic the message was received on
 - ``payload`` is set to the string payload of the message
-- ``payload_json`` if the payload was valid JSON, this will be set to the native python object representing that payload.
+- ``payload_obj`` if the payload was valid JSON, this will be set to the native python object representing that payload.

 When the ``@mqtt_trigger`` occurs, those same variables are passed as keyword arguments to the